Cover letter examples

 I look forward to your response.

-Now you know the types of Cover Letters and when to use each; what next?
+Now you know the types of cover letters and when to use each, what next?
 The goal remains the same whether you send a letter of interest, a motivation letter or an application letter.
-That goal is to be invited for an interview that will eventually get you the desired position.
+That goal is to be invited for an interview, eventually getting you the desired position.
 All types have more or less the same structure, but the difference lies in the content.

-When thinking of how to start your Cover Letter, remember that regardless of the type of letter you write, a good opening will always make a lasting impression.
+When thinking of how to start your cover letter, remember that a good opening will always make a lasting impression regardless of the type of letter you write.
 Try to think of something more memorable than a standard “In response to the job posting in the newspaper” introduction.
-For example, you could name a specific detail about the company that caught your attention, or you could introduce yourself professionally and distinctively.
-Take a look at our sample letters for some good Cover Letter examples.
+For example, you could name a specific detail about the company that caught your attention or introduce yourself professionally and distinctively.
+Take a look at our sample letters for some good cover letter examples.